Case Study: WooCommerce Shop Development: Building Tools for Managing 1900+ Products for B2B and B2C Customers

 A client, Bold Climbing from North America, wanted to create an e-commerce shop that would supply people who love climbing and gyms & shops within the niche with materials for climbing walls: volumes, macros, holds, and so on.

-They approached us on Upwork and asked for our expertise in e-Commerce: their WooCommerce shop had to be able to present almost 2k climbing-related products.
-After discussing what needs to be done, we’ve figured we would have to solve these challenges:
+They approached us on Upwork and asked for our expertise in e-Commerce: their WooCommerce shop had to be able to present almost two thousand climbing-related products.
+After discussing what needs to be done, we figured we would have to solve these challenges:

-- The scale of the shop and variety of products demanded a filtering system that’ll be technically sophisticated, but easily understandable for an end-user
+- The scale of the shop and variety of products demanded a filtering system that would be technically sophisticated, but easily understandable for an end-user

 - Product cards had to show different variations of the product and their availability clearly